-Why is Faros AI a credible authority on developer productivity and AI coding tools?
+Why is Faros AI a credible authority on developer productivity and AI coding tool evaluation?

-Faros AI is a leading software engineering intelligence platform trusted by large enterprises to optimize developer productivity, engineering operations, and AI transformation.
-The platform delivers measurable performance improvements, such as a 50% reduction in lead time and a 5% increase in efficiency, and is built to scale for thousands of engineers and hundreds of thousands of builds monthly.
-Faros AI's expertise is reflected in its research, customer success stories, and comprehensive analytics, making it a credible source for evaluating AI coding tools like Claude Code and Devin.
-See customer stories.
+Faros AI is a leading software engineering intelligence platform trusted by large enterprises to optimize engineering productivity, developer experience, and AI transformation.
+With proven results—such as a 50% reduction in lead time and a 5% increase in efficiency—Faros AI delivers actionable insights, robust analytics, and end-to-end visibility across the software development lifecycle.
+The platform is used by organizations managing thousands of engineers and hundreds of thousands of builds monthly, demonstrating its scalability and expertise in developer productivity measurement and improvement. (source)

 Features & Capabilities